-There are a number of definitions but let’s start with “if you are unable repay your debts on time, you are classed as insolvent”.
+There are a number of definitions but let’s start with “if you are unable to repay your debts on time, you are classed as insolvent”.

 There are also a number of debt solutions available if insolvency rears its somewhat frightening head.

 Another view of insolvency is where what you owe – credit cards, loans, HP on the car and your mortgage – is greater than the value of what you own – personal belongings, vehicles and your home.
 Insolvency can apply to both individuals, partnerships and companies.

 Most people go through life occasionally being in an insolvent state – like when you are up to your overdraft and credit card limits the week before payday – or even worse the week after payday.
 If it is more serious and a long term problem then other signs of insolvency are when legal action is taken against you in respect of unpaid bills.
 These may be County Court Judgements (CCJs) or bailiffs calling or even a Statutory Demand – which if ignored can result in bankruptcy for an individual or a Winding up Petition that can lead to a Winding up Order in the case of a limited company or LLP.

 I’m an individual.
 How can I tell if I’m insolvent?

 It’s simple.
 If you have debts which you can’t afford to repay on the date they are due, you are insolvent.
 If it’s a “one-off” situation and you can see a solution in the near future, then it’s just a temporary inconvenience.
 But if the debt has built up over a period and you cannot see it improving or if the situation is deteriorating you are insolvent and need to take proactive steps to address it.

 I own a company.
 How can I tell if it is insolvent?